robsiegwart/pyBOM/README.md

 | 3       | Nut1      | 8        |

-With this BOM structure we obtain the following:
+With this BOM structure and command we obtain the following:

 ```
 $ python BOM.py build Example --plot --supplier